expath/expath-tools-java/README.md

-model-java
+tools-java
 ==========

-XML model for Java.
+XML tools for Java.
 Independent on any specific processor.
 Main focus is helping writing extensions.